-1. Make A Budget
+1. Make a budget

 Regardless of where your funding comes from, making a budget is very important.
-It will help you to plan for future expenses, reduce stress and allow you to have a great financial habit in the future.
+It will help you to plan for future expenses, reduce stress, and allow you to have a great financial habit in the future.
 Make a list of your monthly income sources such as parental allowances, wages, and savings.
 Then list down all your estimated monthly expenses.
 There are a good number of free and secure mobile apps to assist student their money, save and plan for emergencies.
 Such apps include Mint, Spendee, and Wally.

 Although it might seem like an easier discrepancy, you might be surprised by your ability to vindicate some specific spending choices.
 Spending money on what you need only will help you save a lot and give you flexibility in your budget.

-4. Apply For Scholarships
+4. Apply for scholarships

 Since college fee has escalated gradually, applying for any available scholarships and grants will help to recover some costs.
 Free funds opportunities may come from different sources such as private organizations, your college or government and they don't need to be repaid.
 Before applying for any grant or scholarship, be sure to understand the eligibility requirement and deadlines.

 To most students, working while in college can be important.
 Not only will it add you little money, but it also instills in you valuable life skills.
 Remember you can start your money management plan this early.
 The best thing about working as a student is that you are busy working to earn money and not out spending it.

 Sometimes you may easily forget the much discount you can receive with the student card, but it is one of the prevalent saving benefits you have as a student.
 With the card, you can easily get discounts in certain stores, trains, and movie tickets – always ask for a student discount.

 The cost of living at the college dormitory is way cheaper as compared to chartering an apartment.
 It may not be feasible to make a change mid-semester, so choose to stay in the dormitory if you know you want to lower your housing costs.
 In the long run, your wallet will thank you for that.